 In essence, a consultant’s job is to advise an organisation on improvements that can be made.
 Consultancy usually involves identification and assessment of a problem or analysis of a specific area, reporting findings and formulating recommendations.

 Inside Careers: Management consultancy

 Marketing executives promote a company or an individual product or brand.
 This role may include planning campaigns, commissioning market research and communicating with people in all areas of the business, from production to finance, as well as externally.

 The Chartered Institute of Marketing: Get into Marketing

 Project managers are responsible for the planning, management, coordination and financial control of a project.
 They ensure that a project is completed on time and within budget, that the project's objectives are met and that everyone else is doing their job properly.

 Association for Project Management: Project management career path

 Retail managers are responsible for the day-to-day running of stores or departments.
 This may involve responsibility for a wide range of business functions, depending on the size of the store and company structure, such as human resources, marketing, logistics, IT, customer service and finance.

-If you’re unsure of how to start developing your career after graduation, you may consider joining one of the many graduate training schemes which many large and international companies run.
-These often allow graduates to spend time in different business functions, and often different regions of the world, before opting for a particular career track to pursue.
+If you are unsure of how to start developing your career after graduation, you may consider joining one of the many graduate training schemes, which many large and international companies run.
+These often allow graduates to spend time in different business functions before opting for a particular career track to pursue.

-You could also use your business degree to pursue roles within SMEs (small- to medium-sized enterprises), start-ups, charities, non-profit organizations and NGOs.
+You could also use your business degree to find a job within start-ups, charities, non-profit organisations and NGOs.
 If you have a bright idea and the knowledge to back it up, you may even consider launching your own business.
-In addition, you can find further information on becoming self-employed here.